 Could you ever have too many walks along the Siene?
 I don't think so.
 The river is 777 kilometers in length starting at Source-Seine, located about 30 km north of Dijon.

 Of course much of the pleasure of being in Paris is walk endlessly and just take in all the architecture.
 Endless scenes.

-We sent to see Atelier des Lumieres which was an impressive project art exhibition of Klimt, Hundertwasser and poetic art.
+We went to see Atelier des Lumieres which was an impressive project art exhibition of Klimt, Hundertwasser and poetic art.